wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ### AI-102

-The AI-102 is intended for <strong>software developers</strong> wanting to build AI infused applications.
-So first setup development environments which include:
+The AI-102 is intended for <strong>software developers</strong> wanting to build AI-infused applications.

+First setup development environments:
    * Visual Studio Code and add-ons for C#, Python,
    * NodeJs for Bot Framework Composer and Bot Framework Emulator
    <br /><br />